heidikrisse/GameOfLife/README.md

 Once the game is started, you can choose one of the following options:

-- Play: The game will continuously evolve the game board until you choose to stop.
+- P - Play: The game will continuously evolve the game board until you choose to stop.
-- Pause: Pause the game at the current generation.
+- P - Pause: Pause the game at the current generation.
-- Step: The game will evolve the game board one generation at a time.
+- SPACE - Step: The game will evolve the game board one generation at a time.
+- S - Toggle speed: Switches the speed of evolutions between 0,5 - 0,1 seconds.
+- R - Rainbow mode: Changes the color of the cell into rainbow colors
-- Quit: Returns the game's main menu.
+- Q - Quit: Returns the game's main menu.

 ## Dependencies